 And, of course –corrective safety glasses help your child SEE BETTER, which helps them react better…which helps avoid injuries.

 “Corrective safety glasses help your child SEE BETTER, which helps them react better….which helps avoid injuries.”

 RECOMMENDED EYE PROTECTION

 Liberty Sport put together a small chart for parents, which I’ve duplicated here.
 Refer to these guidelines based on your child’s sports and positions before purchasing.
-You can usually find a sticker on the side of each pair of sports goggles that lists the standards and approximate age (but remember that working with someone in person is the best way to ensure that your child is fitted properly).
+You can usually find a sticker on the side of each pair of athletic goggles that lists the standards and approximate age (but remember that working with someone in person is the best way to ensure that your child is fitted properly).

 ASTM F803 is the standard requirement for most sports and is available from such brands as Liberty Sport and Hisco.
 But note that each sport has its own requirement based on the conditions of the sport and governing bodies.